DE0CH/velarium/docs/ib/ib_docs.md

 Q: Is this product the same as what you have visioned?
 Is there anything else that I need to add to make it better?

 A: It does everything I wanted it to do.
 I am really satisfied with the product.
 I don't think there's many other improvements that I need to make.

+Q: Here are the success criteria I have set for the product (hands her a printed list).
+Do you think the product has met all of them?

+A: (looks at the list) I think so.
+It's quite a completed product.

 Q: That's good to hear.
 But I need some "improvements" for IB grades, could you think of some.
 It can be unrealistic because I am not going to implement them.